Edinburgh in 4 Days: everything you need to know

 - Where: The street is called Royal Mile, it is located in the historic center of Edinburgh.

-- Price: The walk is free, of course: stores and pubs have their own prices.
+- Price: The walk is free, of course: the stores and bars each have their own prices.

 Stop to see the stained glass windows of St. Giles Cathedral